ualibweb/UALIB_ChemStructures/README.md

 ## Acknowledgments

-Special thanks to the following current and past contributors... list them here.
+Special thanks to the following current and past contributors... list them here [will update tomorrow]

-We are also grateful to ChemAxon for providing the MarvinSketch Academic Research Licesne.
+We are also grateful to ChemAxon for providing the MarvinSketch Academic Research License (thanks!).

 ## Notes on Copyright and Reuse